Time Signatures

 Measure of 4 counts, Eighth note gets one beat:

 Within a four count measure, let's use the eighth note for one whole beat (1&).
 It now takes on the quarter note's previous count of one beat (1,2,3,4).
-Standing alone, notes' fractional divisions never change (they're dividing in half, dividing half of that, etc.)
+Standing alone, notes' fractional divisions never change.
+They divide in half, divide half of that, etc.

 top ^